There is a question that every couple in the world asks each other.

 Simple enough, right?
 But this seemingly simple question is made up of a lot more than we see on first glance.
 Let’s break down some of the key components of this question.

-One key component to couples feeling like their partner is there for them is that emotional responsiveness.
+Responsiveness: One key component to couples feeling like their partner is there for them.

-In other words, couples that feel the most connected to their partner then know that their partner will respond to how they’re feeling in a way that is helpful, supportive, and facilitates closeness.
+In other words, couples that feel the most connected to their partner then know that their partner will be responsive to how they’re feeling in a way that is helpful, supportive, and facilitates closeness.

 So how could that interaction go so that Angie did feel like Charles was there for her?